Bruce Rauner wins tight race against Jeanne Ives for GOP nomination

 "Primaries are really important because they hold your party's elected officials accountable for their actions over the course of their term, and nobody needs to be held accountable more than Bruce Rauner," Ives said.

-As she voted in Wheaton she was surrounded by family, including some of her sons in school or the military.
+As she voted in Wheaton, she was surrounded by family, including some of her sons.
 She said the last days of the campaign have been exhilarating.

 State Republican lawmakers have been split on who to support.
 State Rep. Tom Morrison (55th District) said the governor's support for state-funded abortions under Medicare and Medicaid was what flipped him.